1. Home

 3. Deferred Tax & Tax Effect Accounting

-How do I do deferred tax IAS 12
+How do I do deferred tax

 We have a worksheet for you, please download it and create your journal entries for current and deferred tax.

-Deferred tax usually creates some headaches for our customers.
-Think of deferred tax as:
+Deferred tax usually creates some headaches for our clients, as its not commonly used in SPFR.

 You need to know the TAX BASE